 Most people have heard the term "starving artist."
 It's someone who has sacrificed financial security and regular employment to pursue their creative dreams, right?
 Wrong.

-The truth is, there are plenty of jobs to be found in the arts industry, no starving required.
-According to the nonprofit organization Americans for the Arts, the arts and culture industry creates about 5.7 million full-time jobs every year, nationwide!
+The truth is, there are plenty of jobs to be found for arts majors, no starving required.
+According to the nonprofit organization Americans for the Arts, the arts and culture industry creates about 4.6 million jobs every year nationwide!

-Take a look at these arts majors to see where their degrees took them.
+Take a look at what these former arts majors did with their degrees.

 Exhibit Designer, Hands-on House; Lancaster, Pennsylvania

 - Bachelor of Fine Arts, Industrial Design; Rhode Island School of Design

 Kilareski wanted to design toys, so he wrote to 10 toy companies and asked what college major would lead to his dream job.
 About half wrote back, suggesting Industrial Design.
 After attending the Rhode Island School of Design, Kilareski decided to use his major for a different purpose.
 Upon graduation, he worked for a company that designed children’s furniture, made technical drawings, and designed industrial products.
 Now he is responsible for designing and maintaining exhibits at a children’s museum in Pennsylvania.
 One includes a make-believe corn field where kids pick plastic corn covered with husks Kilareski sewed on.
 He also found foam that could be cut into parts for kids to assemble toy airplanes.
 “You have to think like a kid, so you have to think of how a kid’s going to interact with something,” he says.